GreptimeTeam/docs/docs/v0.4/en/faq-and-others/faq.md

 ## Can <https://n9e.github.io/> now be directly integrated with GreptimeDB?
 How is its compatibility?

-Theoretically GreptimeDB could replace VictoriaMetrics now since that most protocols are supported, but we hasn't actually tested yet.
+Currently, GreptimeDB's compatibility efforts are primarily focused on the implementation of native PromQL.
+Going forward, we will continue to enhance compatibility with MetricQL's extended syntax.

 ## Should I use the command "drop database" to delete a database?

 Yes, that is the intended command.
-However, "drop database" has not been implemented in version 0.4.
+However, 'drop database' will be implemented in v0.8.
 It is expected to be included in the next minor iterative update.
-Currently, there is an associated pull request (PR) under review for this feature.
 As a result, there is no direct way to delete a database at the moment.
 You may consider creating a new database for testing purposes.
 If you're working with test data, you also have the option to clear it by deleting the data directory.

 ## Are there any retention policy?

 We have implemented table level Time-To-Live (TTL) in [this PR](https://github.com/GreptimeTeam/greptimedb/pull/1052).
 You can refer to the TTL option of the table build statement [here](/user-guide/concepts/features-that-you-concern#can-i-set-ttl-or-retention-policy-for-different-tables-or-measurements).

+## I'm considering using GreptimeDB for a large-scale metrics system similar to Fb's Gorilla or Google's Monarch, with a preference for in-memory data and high availability, possibly at the expense of some data loss.
+Given GreptimeDB's focus on consistency over in-memory storage, are there plans to introduce options like asynchronous WAL or optional disk storage for flexibility?
+Also, is there a way to ensure data replication without WAL, and when can we expect documentation and features for tiered storage?

+GreptimeDB already supports asynchronous WAL, and we're looking into a per-table WAL toggle for more control.
+We're also developing a tiered storage approach, starting with in-memory caching.
+For data replication, we ensure that data flushed to remote stores like S3 is replicated, independent of WAL.
+The details for tiered storage are tracked in issue [#2516](https://github.com/GreptimeTeam/greptimedb/issues/2516).
+We provide a remote WAL implementation based on Apache Kafka to ensure the durability of data not being flushed in cluster mode.